 CADE's Internal Rules set forth the general rules and procedure that apply to settlements.
-CADE has published non-binding Guidelines on the subject in February 2016 consolidating its best practices and procedures usually adopted during the negotiations of TCCs with the CADE in cartel cases.
+CADE has published non-binding revised Guidelines on the subject in September 2017 consolidating its best practices and procedures usually adopted during cease and desist negotiations with the CADE in cartel cases.